Lillious/Node-Webserver/README.md

 # Node-Webserver
-An easy-to-use webserver powered by ExpressJS
+A secure, lightweight and easy-to-use webserver powered by ExpressJS

 # Features
 - Support for subdomains